About Our Dogs

 Summit Assistance Dogs has a number of dogs in our training program at any given time.
 They are living in different types of environments, depending on their levels of development and training.
 Puppies will spend most of their time up to the age of about six months in a Puppy Raising Foster Home, while most of our older dogs will move through our Monroe Correctional Facility Training Program.

 Once our dogs reach a certain level in age and development, they are moved into advanced training with our professional staff trainers.
 The trainers assess which types of assistance the dogs are best suited for and happy with.
 Some dogs naturally “alert” to sounds or visitors, while others love to retrieve things.
-Then when a dog is ready, it is matched with a waiting client and further trained, if necessary, to perform any special tasks the person may need.
+Then when a dog is ready, it is matched with a waiting client and further trained to meet that person’s specific needs.

 There is no doubt that service dogs change lives for their partners, but they also change lives behind bars.
 Since 2010, Summit has had a very successful partnership with the Monroe Correctional Complex, where carefully screened and selected inmates are training some of our dogs.